Dheia/october-analytics-plugin/README.md

 -   \* robots.txt
 -   \* invisible link

-The Advanced Analytics plugin (below) contains additional, Cookie and JavaScript-based, solutions.
+The Advanced Analytics plugin contains additional, Cookie and JavaScript-based, solutions.
 You can find more details about each single value and technique in the documentation.

+### Coming Soon

+The following features may be part of a future release.

+-   Simple but limited trace/route -tracking
+-   An own admin page with extended access to the data collections
+    -   ... with an Response-Code tracker to find 400 error pages

 Advanced Analytics for OctoberCMS